ohministries/ohministries.github.io/pages/college/about-ohc/accreditation.md

 Ouachita Hills College has chosen not to seek the endorsement of any accrediting body.
 However, the school has established an articulation agreement with Andrews University by which many of our classes transfer to Andrews University if the student desires to earn an accredited degree.
-We are in the process of establishing an articulation agreement with the Education Department of Southwestern Adventist University.
+We are in the process of establishing an articulation agreement with Southwestern Adventist University Education Department.

 **State Certification**